TinkerMill/workshop-ess-alexa-controlled-device/docs/2_local_led.md

 The process of uploading (flashing) the code to the MCU stores it in a location that when the MCU is powered up or reset, loads and executes the code.
 If you take a look at the `main.c` code, there are two main things that happening.
 The first is a loop that runs 10 times then restart the MCU.
 Within that loop, depending if the iteration is odd or even, the connected LED is turned on or off, and an output statement is sent to the serial port.

-1. Connect, or verify that the MCU is connected and the port is active (per lab 1).
+1. Connect, or verify that the MCU is connected and the port is active (per module 1).
 2. Click the *Upload* icon to start the upload process
 3. As with the build process, monitor the status in the terminal window and that the `[SUCCESS]` message appears